hyperledger/fabric/docs/source/performance.md

 # Performance considerations

 Various Hyperledger Fabric component, configuration, and workflow decisions contribute to the overall performance of your network.
-Managing these variables, such as the number of channels, chaincode implementations, and transaction policies, can be complex with participating organizations contributing their own hardware and networking infrastructures to the environment.
+Managing these variables, such as the number of channels, chaincode implementations, and transaction policies, can be complex with multiple participating organizations contributing their own hardware and networking infrastructures to the environment.

-This topic walks you through the considerations that can help optimize performance for your Hyperledger Fabric network.
+This topic walks you through the considerations that can help you optimize performance for your Hyperledger Fabric network.

 ## Hardware considerations